 Casinos love to keep you on the premises as long as possible.
 It’s how they make their money, after all.
-One of the perks many offer to draw in visitors is overnight RV parking.
+One of the perks that many offer to draw in visitors is overnight casino RV parking.
 Frequently, they also provide electrical hookups.
 While this is generally free, there may be restrictions or requirements, like signing up for a members card.
 Casinos can benefit travelers who may arrive at night, as food and other services are open late.

 Truck stops are designed for tractor-trailers, the commercial cousin of RVs and campers.
 So it makes sense that they offer some of the best amenities for overnight RV parking.
 These often include 24-hour restaurants and convenience stores, bathrooms with truck stop showers, and other perks.
 In addition, truck stops generally have private security, making them a very safe choice.

 Truck stops are one of our least favorite places to overnight park due to the noise and environment.
 They are not the cleanest of parking lots, as trucks run 24/7 and are always busy.
 These places are not designed for picnics or rejuvenation, and should really only be used as a last resort.
 After all, these are spots meant for truckers, and we honestly feel bad taking up a spot.
 We also feel bad for the truckers who stay in these areas every night, as they are not very restful.